emagiz/emdocs/referenceguide/http-outbound-gateway.md

 - <code>Map&lt;String, ?&gt;</code>: these are written as form data to the body, using either the <code>multipart/form-data</code> format (if so specified by the <code>Content-Type</code>) or the <code>application/x-www-form-urlencoded</code> format otherwise

 Note that while rules 3-7 nicely match the supported payload types, by using rule 1 you can create <i>any</i> content type.
 However, this also allows you to create invalid combinations if you don't correctly match it to the payload type.

+#### URL
+URL to which the requests should be sent.
+It may include <code>{placeholders}</code>.

+<i>Required</i>

+#### HTTP method
+The HTTP method to use when executing requests with this gateway.

+Default is <code>POST</code>.

+#### Expected response type
+The expected type to which the response body should be converted.
+Default is <code>org.springframework.http.ResponseEntity</code>.

+To take advantage of the HTTP message converters registered on this gateway provide a different type, such as <code>java.lang.String</code>.
+This is the recommended value when the expected response is a text-based content type, for example <code>application/json</code> or <code>text/xml</code>.

+To access the raw HTTP body of the response without any automatic conversion, use type <code>byte[]</code>.
+This should work for all content types, even for text-based ones.
+In some special cases this can be useful in order to manually solve character encoding issues.

+Expression to be evaluated against the message to replace a URI <code>{placeholder}</code> with the evaluation result.

 #### URL expression
 SpEL expression resolving to a URL to which the requests should be sent.
 The resolved value may include <code>{placeholders}</code> for further evaluation against <i>URI variables</i>.